Should I do an internship?

-Students should keep several things in mind when deciding whether to do an internship.
-First, you must decide if you can fit it in your schedule.
-A typical 3 credit hour internship takes up about 15 hours a week of your time.
-Also, you should have a good idea of what exactly you are looking for in terms of what career you would like to pursue or experience you would like to have.
-For example, if you are interested in pursuing a career in urban planning then interning for a law office might not be all that helpful.
+Choose an internship that relates to the career you would like to pursue or experience you would like to have.
+For example, if you are interested in pursuing a career in urban planning, then interning for a law office might not be all that helpful.
 Do not simply take any internship opportunity; it is well worth it to take your time and explore many options before deciding on a particular internship.

-The contacts on this site have been organized by area of interest, as seen in the table of contents at the left.
-In addition the State of Michigan has a new web page with information: Michigan Interns.
+The placement contacts on this site have been organized by area of interest, as seen in our searchable Excel Spreadsheet.

 Students should feel free to find other internship placements beyond those listed on the web site, but you should discuss these with Dr. Rosenfeld and obtain his approval.